L1ghtmann/Manually-Build-A-Tweak/README.md

 ### Build the deb
 `dpkg-deb -b -Zgzip -z9 .tmp .`

-**Note:** Some packages will have to be built as root in order to retain the desired permissions/ownership.
+**Note:** some packages will have to be built as root in order to retain the desired permissions/ownership.
 You will know if this is the case if something doesn't work as expected or if dpkg/apt throw errors upon the package's installation.

-**Note 2:** We are explicitly using gzip compression here to ensure compatibility with various dpkg versions (dpkg switched its default compression type to xz in v1.17.0).
+**Note 2:** we are explicitly using gzip compression here to ensure compatibility with various dpkg versions (dpkg switched its default compression type to xz in v1.17.0).

 ---